lucienwalewski/MathsSolver/README.md

 In order to run the project, you will need to install the following libraries.
 We recommend you install them all in the same location:

 - OpenCV https://opencv.org/releases/
-> This library takes quite some time to install and you will also have to install Cmake in order to configure the library
+> This library takes quite some time to install and you will also have to install Cmake in order to configure the library.
+We include two potentially helpful videos.
+For Mac (https://www.youtube.com/watch?v=SIXnD-9uh1k).
+For Windows (https://www.youtube.com/watch?v=ZOSu-2Oju-A)

 You will also need to have a working version of Anaconda in order to run the conda environment for the character recognition.